-Background and suitability for the role: Claire is currently the chief operating officer and chief financial officer of Hearst UK.
-Prior to her current role Claire was chief financial officer of Hearst UK but took on the additional responsibilities of chief operating officer in 2017 to expand her role.
+Background and suitability for the role: In January 2021 Claire was appointed Chief Advertising Officer and Chief Executive Officer International at the Guardian Media Group, which she will fulfil alongside her current role at One Media.
+Prior to this appointment Claire was chief financial operations and data officer for Hearst Europe having held roles previously at Hearst UK.
 Prior to her roles at Hearst UK, Claire has served in lead financial and management roles at BrightHouse, Selecta Group, Hobbycraft and Staples.